AraBlocks/ara-file-manager/.github/INSTALL.md

 ```

 This happens when the versions of V8 in Node and Electron don't match.
-`npm install` built the native modules using Node, but then `start-dev` ran Electron, and Electron's V8 doesn't like them.
+`npm install` built the native modules using Node, but then `start` ran Electron, and Electron's V8 doesn't like them.

 To remedy this, the Ara File Manager's *package.json* uses [electron-rebuild](https://github.com/electron/electron-rebuild) to [rebuild the native modules for Electron](https://electronjs.org/docs/tutorial/using-native-node-modules#installing-modules-and-rebuilding-for-electron).
 `npm install` builds the native modules for Node, reaches this step at the end, and then rebuilds them for Electron.